Comparing ObituaryMonitor with Echovita

 What should I use if I’m verifying a death for probate or collections?

-Start with the death verification hub and then choose your workflow: probate-focused diligence or skip-tracing/compliance workflows.
+Start with death verification, then choose your workflow: probate-focused diligence or skip-tracing/compliance workflows.